mixxxdj/manual/source/chapters/introduction.rst

      :alt: Using Mixxx together with turntables and external mixer
      :figclass: pretty-figures

-     Using Mixxx together with a USB sound card, external mixer, and timecode vinyl for external mixing
+     Using Mixxx together with a USB audio interface, external mixer, and timecode vinyl for external mixing